breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 expr → term | expr term
 ```

-We have two sets of productions, ones which can be expanded, called "nonterminals", and ones which can be expanded no further, called "terminals".
+We have two sets of productions, those which can be expanded, called "nonterminals", and those which can be expanded no further, called "terminals".
 Notice how each non-terminal occurs at most once in any single production.
 This property guarantees the language is recognizable by a special kind of graph, called a finite state machine.
 As their name indicates, FSMs contain a finite number of states, with labeled transitions between them:

 |Finite State Machine | Library Courtesy Bell |
 |:------:|:------:|